Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.25 Keeper App Project - Part 2/README.md

 ## Adding Unique Key Props

 When rendering lists in React, each component must have a unique `key` prop to help React identify which items have changed.
 We set the `key` prop to `noteItem.key`, which is defined in `Notes.js`.
 This removes console warnings and ensures React's reconciliation works efficiently.

+## Simplifying with Arrow Functions

+We can simplify our map callback function by using ES6 arrow function syntax.
+We move the function inline inside the `map()`, remove the `function` keyword, and use the fat arrow `=>`.
+Since the function returns a single expression, we omit the `return` keyword and curly braces, making the code more concise and readable.